Cyrexxis/RokTracker/README.md

 1. Download the latest release for your system here: [Latest Release](https://github.com/Cyrexxis/RokTracker/releases/latest) (choose the source code option)
 2. Download and install Python and Build Tools for C++
 3. Download the requirements 3 (tessdata) and 4 (platform-tools) and extract them in the deps folder
+   - tesseract needs to go into `deps/tessdata/`
+   - platform-tools need to go into `deps/platform-tools`
+   - complete tree how the folder should look like are [here](#simple-filefolder-structure)
 4. Open your terminal in this folder and create a venv via `python -m venv venv`
 5. Activate that venv via `./venv/Scripts/activate`
 6. Install the python requirements via `pip install -r requirements_win64.txt`